3-Day Beginner Glute Workout Plan

 Will this program make me bulky?

 No. Building significant muscle mass takes years of dedicated training and deliberately eating in a caloric surplus.
 This program will help you build a stronger, more defined physique.
 The toned look that most women are after is built through resistance training, not avoided by it.
+Our guide on how muscle building actually works explains why this concern is almost always unfounded.

 Should I do cardio alongside this program?